top of page

 2. Give individual pieces to family members as part of their inheritance (but do it now to reclaim the space)

-3. Find a collector who wants individual pieces (depending on the value o the collection)
+3. Find a collector who wants individual pieces (depending on the value of the collection)

 4. Find a history, ethnic, community, or art museum that would take specific pieces.

-5. Sell items online, flea market, convention, or at a consignment store.
+5. Sell items online, at flea markets, conventions, or consignment stores.

 Preserve the Family History of the Collection

-Once you finish downsizing your collection, take time to preserve the stories behind each piece and the collection as a whole.
+Once you finish downsizing your collection, preserve the stories behind each piece and the collection as a whole.
 Answer the following questions:

 1. Why did you begin collecting these items?